 There’s a big difference between a challenging project and an impossible project.
 As you iron out your scope and objectives during project initiation, you also need to identify and understand your constraints.

 This isn’t meant to poke holes in your project and discourage you from ever getting started.
 Rather, its intention is to help you determine whether or not your project is actually realistic.
-Can you reasonably complete this project with the time, budget, and other resources you have available?
+Can you reasonably complete this project with the time, budget, equipment, and other resources you have available?
 Is the scope actually manageable within those constraints?

 By asking yourself the hard questions during this very first phase, you can proactively minimize frustration down the line — and, perhaps more importantly, avoid setting your entire team up for failure and disappointment.